 Group Bookings Only, Price £ 15.00 per person, £ 100.00 minimum per group ( drinks not included ).

-Here is the basic geography of the area:
+Here is the basic geography of The City of London:

 Apart from Fleet Street that precedes the gentle climb up Ludgate Hill to St. Paul’s Cathedral, and some thoroughfares leading down to the River Thames the terrain is predominantly flat.